ojosproject/website/news/2024/06-06-spring-2024-wrap.md

     - Leading research efforts such as surveys and interviews
     - Assign Project members interviews and research notes
   - Conduct more interviews by our new members during the summer

+## Acknowledgements

+Thank you for UROP for an unforgettable experience.
+Thank you to [our team](/docs/url/members/) who continue to contribute to the project week by week.
+And thank you for continuing to support us.

+We'll be back soon!